MischaU8/yumyum/unsorted/variable-width-fillets_CPbVZOz-89Y.md

 yum yum
-Floyd here with a quick look at creating variable with fillets and plasticity start by selecting the edges you'd like to work with create a fillet and then press the V key on the keyboard new
+Floyd here with a quick look at creating variable with fillets in Plasticity start by selecting the edges you'd like to work with create a fillet and then press the V key on the keyboard new